 Reading Therapy Dogs

-Our reading therapy dogs provide support by helping the reader feel less nervous and self-conscious as they are reading to a furry friend.
+Our reading therapy dogs provided support by helping the reader feel less nervous and self-conscious as they are reading to a furry friend.

 Reading can be a difficult skill to develop for many children and adults as emotions such as apprehension, stress, and anxiety can be an obstacle.

-Our reading therapy dogs provide support by helping the reader feel less nervous and self-conscious as they are reading to a furry friend.
+Our reading therapy dogs provided support by helping the reader feel less nervous and self-conscious as they are reading to a furry friend.

 Over time the therapy dog provides comfort, encourages positive social behaviours, increases self-esteem, motivates speech and inspires children and adults to enjoy reading.